 - LTC assumes no responsibility for vehicles or their contents while parked on campus.
 The person whose name is registered is responsible for all violations incurred by the registered vehicle. - The enforced speed limit for vehicles operated on campus is 15 miles per hour. - All roadways and building approaches are considered lanes.
 Parking in these areas is prohibited.
-Parking on lawns and/or sidewalks/marked walkways is prohibited. - Parking Lot 6 is reserved for conference attendees and staff between 7 a.m. and 5:00 p.m., Monday through Friday.
-After 5:00 p.m., Parking Lot 6 is open to student parking. - The parking lot layout is designed with safety in mind.
-Follow marked traffic routes through parking lots 6 and 7. - Student vehicles should enter campus at West Campus Drive (the first entrance from I-43). - Bicycle parking racks are available near Ag/Energy (A1), Nierode (N2), Lakeshore (L8) and (L12); and Public Safety (P1). - · Handicapped parking is allowed in designated areas by permit only.
+Parking on lawns and/or sidewalks/marked walkways is prohibited. - The parking lot layout is designed with safety in mind.
+Follow marked traffic routes through parking lots 6 and 7. - Bicycle parking racks are available near Ag/Energy (A1), Nierode (N2), Lakeshore (L8) and (L12); and Public Safety (P1) except during winter months. - Accessible parking is allowed in designated areas by permit only.
 Permits are available only through the DMV.

-Enforcement - Parking regulations are enforced under Village of Cleveland Ordinance and the State of Wisconsin Statute.
+Enforcement: Parking regulations are enforced under Village of Cleveland Ordinance and the State of Wisconsin Statute.

-Penalties - Persons violating posted parking regulations may be required to pay a fine in accordance with the Village of Cleveland or the State of Wisconsin traffic deposit schedule.
+Penalties: Persons violating posted parking regulations may be required to pay a fine in accordance with the Village of Cleveland or the State of Wisconsin traffic deposit schedule.

-Link to Cleveland Campus map: http://gotoltc.edu/about-us/campus-locations-maps-hours/index.html
+Link to LTC Cleveland Campus map: http://gotoltc.edu/about-us/campus-locations-maps-hours